cvetomir-todorov/PolyMessage/README.md

 # PolyMessage

-Experimental RPC communication library based on .NET Standard.
+RPC communication library based on .NET Standard.
 Allows creation of microservices using a client-server architecture.
-Supports
+Supports:
 * Request-response pattern
 * Different transports based on communication protocols
 * Different message formats using data encoding standards

 ## Example ([**code below**](#code-example))

-It could be used to create microservices using the request-response pattern which use TCP with TLS as a transport and Google Protobuf as message format.
+It could be used to create microservices using the request-response pattern with TCP as a transport and Google Protobuf as message format.

 ## Core features

-* Shared contracts defining the microservices (similar to the good old WCF but not committed to SOAP in any way)
+* Shared contracts defining the microservices
-  * RPC operations
+  * Operations with a type based on the communication pattern - e.g. request-response
   * Main messages - e.g. request and response
-  * Additional, optional DTOs as part of more complex message structures
+  * Optional additional DTOs as part of more complex message hierarchies
+  * Similar to the good old WCF
 * Easy and quick declarative definition of contracts via .NET attributes
-* Consistent API allowing easy switching between and extension points related to
+* Consistent API allowing easy switching between:
   * Message formats
   * Underlying transports
 * Widely used message formats are supported out of the box (listed below)
-* TCP transport is supported out of the box (more details below)
+* TCP transport is supported out of the box with IPC one in progress (more details below)
+* Extension points:
+  * Message formats
+  * Underlying transports
 * Built using .NET Standard 2.0
 * Integrated with .NET logging on client and server sides
 * Integrated with .NET dependency injection on server-side